 Initially, the sixteen Saab aviation engineers (of which only two had a driver’s license) assigned to the task came up with something a bit more radical and avaition-like, as in all the openings in the car being stressed members, like airplane hatches.
 Not practical.
 So they scoured junkyards, and bought some new cars, including a DKW.
 The more functional end result, the 92001, or Ursaab, certainly pays homage to the F9 as well as their relentless pursuit of an even lower coefficient of drag.

 The prototype was powered by an actual DKW engine and transmission, a two-stroke twin producing 18 hp.
 With an (ac)claimed Cd of 0.30, the 92001 undoubtedly made the most of that modest power.
 Or at least looked like it.
 And rarely has an automobile company (save VW) had a more iconic birth-mobile.

-And like the VW, it was hardly original.
-But what car is?
-Originality is largely overvalued anyway.
-As with any birth, what counts is the harmonious convergence of genes.
-And although the Ursaab was more fetus than progeny, it embodied the qualities that would hence define (real) Saabs: feminine, creative, intelligent, feline, eccentric, distinctive, progressive.
+Although the Ursaab was more fetus than progeny, it embodied the qualities that would hence define (real) Saabs: feminine, creative, intelligent, feline, eccentric, distinctive, progressive.